ElsaYilinWang/DECI-EmailAutomationTool/README.md

 Before sending, a confirmation dialog shall display the final parsed list of CC'd email addresses and require user confirmation.

 Upon confirmation, the application will find the draft in Outlook by its subject and send a copy to each recipient.
+This copy includes all original formatting and attachments.

 Data Persistence: